Topics on this page

 If you were sentenced before that time, please see the section below, entitled “The state of the law before October 1, 2012.”

 Under some circumstances, when a parent with a child support obligation receives jail time, the parent does not have to pay child support payments.
 Also, the unpaid child support payments will not accrue arrears (meaning the unpaid payments will not pile up) while the parent is in jail or prison and 60 days after release.
 This only applies to:

-- A parent with a child support obligation who has received a sentence of 18 consecutive months (in a row) or more, on or after October 1, 2012; and
+- A parent with a child support obligation who has received a sentence of 180 consecutive calendar days (in a row) or more, on or after October 1, 2012; and

 - The person is not on work release and cannot afford to pay the child support payment while they are in jail or prison; and